Long Distance Walking Routes for Beginners

 - Photo spot: Looking to Burrow Head from Thief's Hole

 Follow in the historic footsteps of saints, monks and monarchs along the Whithorn Way - a 143-mile pilgrimage running from Glasgow's magnificent cathedral to St Ninian's Chapel on the Isle of Whithorn.
-Walk a short section of the trail starting at Whithorn, near the former manse, which proceeds along the Ket Burn heading towards the cliffs above St Ninian's Cave.
+Walk a short section of the trail starting at Whithorn, which proceeds along the Ket Burn heading towards the cliffs above St Ninian's Cave.
 The views over Luce Bay, Scare Rocks and the Rhinns of Galloway are breathtaking.
 The walk continues along cliffs beyond the cave, where care is required on some sections, before ending at the Isle of Whithorn and St. Ninian's Chapel.

 - Isle Futures Cafe - don't miss the stunning views from this glass-fronted café and a great range of hot and cold sit in and takeaway food.

-Brodick to Sannox via Goat Fell
+Brodick to Sannox via Goat Fell Isle of Arran

-- Location: Ayrshire & Arran, part of the Arran Coastal Way
+- Location: Ayrshire & Arran

 - Type of walk: Coastal and forestry trail followed by a hill path which can be rocky in places